WPZgithub/CEFCON/README.md

 # CEFCON

 CEFCON is a computational tool for deciphering driver regulators of cell fate decisions from single-cell RNA-seq data.
-CEFCON takes a prior gene interaction network and expression profiles from scRNA-seq data associated with a given developmental trajectory as inputs, and consists of three main components, including cell-lineage-specific gene regulatory network (GRN) construction, driver regulator identification and regulon-like gene module (RGM) identification.
+It takes a prior gene interaction network and expression profiles from scRNA-seq data associated with a given developmental trajectory as inputs, and consists of three main components, including cell-lineage-specific gene regulatory network (GRN) construction, driver regulator identification and regulon-like gene module (RGM) identification.